Tennis for Everyone: How to Create Engaging Programs for All Ages, Goals & Skill Levels

 • Cardio tennis: Players continuously hit balls fed by a coach, focusing on keeping the heart rate up through fast-paced drills and exercises.
 This combines cardiovascular fitness with tennis skills.

-a person on a court with a tennis racket
+a person on a court with a tennis racket, mid-serve

 Additional activities: